asyncapi/vs-asyncapi-preview/README.md

 npm run build
 ```

-2. (If not already present) add a dev script to package.json to launch a web host:
+2. Add a dev script to package.json to launch a web host:

 ```
 {